ethereum-optimism/optimism/omgx_documention/Engineering_update_5.md

   }
 ```

-* Mainnet support for the *webwallet*.
+* Mainnet support for the **webwallet**.
 In concert with pending contract deployment on mainnet, the webwallet will soon expose a third net choice, `mainnet`, in addition to `local` and `rinkeby`.

-* History support for the *webwallet*.
-Also, for mainnet, the webwallet now shows more information about transactions, so that wallet users can see the status of their transactions inclucing block data, hashes, and cross-chain timestamps and receipts.
+* History support for the **webwallet**.
+Also, for mainnet, the webwallet now shows more information about transactions, so that wallet users can see the status of their transactions including block data, hashes, and cross-chain timestamps and receipts.

-* Name change for the *webwallet*.
-Reflecting its broad actual use (wallet, earn/stake, NFT minting, transaction histories, DAO interface, and more...) the webwallet will be renamed to *gateway*.
+* Name change for the **webwallet**.
+Reflecting its broad actual use (wallet, earn/stake, NFT minting, transaction histories, DAO interface, and more...) the webwallet will be renamed to **gateway**.
 The current endpoints will keep working, but in the near future, https://gateway.rinkeby.omgx.network (and https://gateway.mainnet.omgx.network) will serve as the main initial points of contact with the OMGX L2.

 ## 2. Hybrid Compute